Making funding and grant programs accessible to all, throughout the state

 “California ReLeaf truly helps small nonprofits that are formed by citizens who see a need in their community.
 Many towns and cities across the state don’t receive the attention and funding they deserve.
 The guidance and grant opportunities ReLeaf provides allows small organizations to carry out the work they need to do.
 I’m convinced many projects throughout the state would remain undone without ReLeaf’s advocacy and support.”-A Cleaner Greener East Los Angeles, Grantee

-- COMING SOON: Treecovery Grant Program, Cycle 2.
-Proposals due early 2022.
+- Treecovery Grant Program, Cycle 2: Now Open!

 - To read about prior grant opportunities, view past grant postings and updates here.